derSchmetterling/chord_recognition/README.md

 These files are not used in the project but are available here for documentation purposes.
 Some dependencies related to these folders are also not in the requirements.txt file.

+### Video
+For Portuguese speakers, I have recorded an explanation of this project, available at: https://www.youtube.com/watch?v=2J0rBIaD7Tk.
+If you don't speak Portuguese, you can check out how the dashboard works from 9:19 until the end of the video.